Ruby Bridges: Integration

 As soon as Bridges entered the school, white parents pulled their own children out; all the teachers except for one refused to teach while a black child was enrolled.
-Only one person agreed to teach Bridges, and that was Barbara Henry, from Boston, Massachusetts, and for over a year Henry taught her alone, "as if she were teaching a whole class."
+Only Barbara Henry, who was from Boston, agreed to teach Bridges, and for over a year Henry taught her alone, "as if she were teaching a whole class."

 That first day, Bridges and her mother spent the entire day in the principal's office; the chaos of the school prevented their moving to the classroom until the second day.
 On the second day, however, a white student broke the boycott and entered the school when a 34-year-old Methodist minister, Lloyd Anderson Foreman, walked his five-year-old daughter Pam through the angry mob, saying, "I simply want the privilege of taking my child to school".
 A few days later, other white parents began bringing their children, and the protests began to subside.

 Yet Bridges remained the only child in her class, as she would until the following year.
 Every morning, as Bridges walked to school, one woman would threaten to poison her, while another held up a black baby doll in a coffin.
 This led the U.S. Marshals dispatched to oversee her safety to only allow Bridges to eat the food that she brought from home, and she was not allowed to participate in recess.

 Child psychiatrist Robert Coles volunteered to provide counseling to Bridges during her first year at Frantz.
 He met with her weekly in the Bridges home, and in 1995 wrote a children's book, The Story of Ruby Bridges, to acquaint other children with Bridges's story.
 Coles donated the royalties from the sale of that book to the Ruby Bridges Foundation, to provide money for school supplies or other educational needs for impoverished New Orleans school children.

 The Bridges family suffered for their decision to send her to William Frantz Elementary: her father lost his job as a gas station attendant; the grocery store the family shopped at would no longer let them shop there; her grandparents, who were sharecroppers in Mississippi, were turned off their land; and Abon and Lucille Bridges separated.

 Bridges has noted that many others in the community, both black and white, showed support in a variety of ways.
 Some white families continued to send their children to Frantz despite the protests, a neighbor provided her father with a new job, and local people babysat, watched the house as protectors, and walked behind the federal marshals' car on the trips to school.
 It was not until Bridges was an adult that she learned that the immaculate clothing she wore to school in those first weeks at Frantz was sent to her family by a relative of Coles.
 Bridges says her family could never have afforded the dresses, socks, and shoes that are documented in photographs of her escort by U.S. Marshals to and from the school.